TimMangan/App-Info/docs/Windows/Active State/ActivePython/ReadMe.md

 | Application Version | 3.8 (released 2021/06, not latest version available)|
 | Vendor/App Website| https://www.activestate.com/products/python/ |

-## Application Purpose

-This application is a free (with registration) utility to install Python and manage dependencies.

 ## Vendor Installer Types